Tag Archives: Detroit Riverfront

 Photo: http://detroitriverfront.org/readingandrhythm

-Keeping children interested in reading and the arts can sometimes be difficult, but General Motors and the Detroit Riverfront Conservancy are here to help.
-The two paired up to provide, R3, an interactive early literacy program.
+Keeping children interested in reading and the arts can sometimes be difficult, but the Detroit Riverfront Conservancy are here to help.
+They provide R3, an interactive early literacy program.
 This unique program gives children free books and rides on the Cullen Family Carousel, along with the opportunity to see live entertainment and hear stories read by celebrities.
 In 2006, R3 handed out more than 3,800 books to children and their families across southeast Michigan.

 GMRENCEN Riverfront Tours